New Jersey Route 36: Route description

-Route 36 begins at the intersection with County Route 51 (Hope Road) and Exit 105 of the Garden State Parkway in Eatontown, heading east along a four-lane divided highway.
+Route 36 begins at the intersection with Hope Road (CR 51) and exit 105 on the Garden State Parkway in Eatontown, heading east along a four-lane divided highway.
 Soon after beginning, it features ramps that provide access to Route 18 in both the westbound and eastbound directions.
-The route widens to six lanes and crosses County Route 547 (Wyckoff Road).
+The route widens to six lanes and crosses the intersection with Wyckoff Road (CR 547).
 After that intersection, Route 36 passes by the Monmouth Mall and intersects Route 35 at the former Eatontown Circle, which has been reconstructed to an at-grade intersection with ramps.
-Route 36 continues east through commercial development and crosses into West Long Branch, where it comes to an intersection with Route 71.
-The route heads northeast, becoming Monmouth Park Highway, and crosses County Route 547 (Eatontown Boulevard/Broadway).
-Route 36 meets County Route 11 (Oceanport Avenue) and comes to the entrance to the Monmouth Park Racetrack.
+Route 36 continues east through commercial development and crosses into West Long Branch, where it comes to an intersection with Monmouth Road (Route 71).
+The route heads northeast, passing by Shore Regional High School, and crosses the intersection with Eatontown Boulevard/Broadway (CR 547).
+Route 36 meets the intersection with Oceanport Avenue (CR 11) and comes to the entrance to the Monmouth Park Racetrack.

 Route 36 narrows to a two-lane undivided highway and crosses into Long Branch, where it becomes Joline Avenue.
-In Long Branch, the route crosses County Route 29 (Myrtle Avenue) and NJ Transit’s North Jersey Coast Line.
-Route 36 heads toward the Atlantic Ocean, where at the intersection with County Route 57 (Ocean Boulevard), the route turns north and runs along the Atlantic Ocean on Ocean Boulevard, a four-lane divided road.
-Route 36 intersects County Route 29 (Atlantic Avenue) and crosses into Monmouth Beach, where it narrows to a two-lane undivided road and takes on the name Ocean Avenue.
+In Long Branch, the route crosses the intersection with Myrtle Avenue and NJ Transit's North Jersey Coast Line.
+Route 36 heads toward the Atlantic Ocean, where it intersects Ocean Boulevard (CR 57), the route turns north and runs along the Atlantic Ocean on Ocean Boulevard, a four-lane divided road.
+Route 36 intersects Atlantic Avenue (CR 29) and crosses into Monmouth Beach, where it narrows to a two-lane undivided road and becomes Ocean Avenue.
 It continues through Monmouth Beach, where it runs just west of the Sea Bright–Monmouth Beach Seawall separating the road from the ocean, and enters Sea Bright.
-Here, Route 36 heads north onto a narrow peninsula between the Shrewsbury River and the Atlantic Ocean, meeting the eastern terminus of County Route 520 (Rumson Road).
+Here, Route 36 heads north onto a narrow peninsula between the Shrewsbury River and the Atlantic Ocean, meeting the intersection with Rumson Road (CR 520).
 The route continues north along the peninsula to a trumpet interchange that provides access to Gateway National Recreation Area at Sandy Hook.